The benefits of offering cloud payroll services

 The automation provided by cloud payroll software means you can transform your firm.
 You can shift your focus towards higher level advisory work.
 In summary:

-- Your staff can concentrate on compliance and the broader financial situations of your clients.
+- Your employees can concentrate on compliance and the broader financial situations of your clients

 Above all, you can offer your clients something that they can't get from a dedicated payroll company.
 They can't get it by doing the work in-house, either.